erxes/erxes/docs/docs/development/developing-plugins.md

 :::warning

-Before running erxes you need several other actions required in order to develop your own plugins at erxes XOS.
-Please make sure you shoul be back straight after you install erxes XOS using **<a href="https://www.erxes.org/developer/ubuntu" target="_blank">the installation guideline</a>**.
+Before running erxes you need several other actions required to develop your own plugins at erxes XOS.
+Please make sure you should be back straight after you install erxes XOS using **<a href="https://www.erxes.org/developer/ubuntu" target="_blank">the installation guideline</a>**.

 :::

-### Plugin api
+### Plugin API

 Plugin development in API part requires the following software prerequisites to be already installed on your computer.